-- Like designing and making things - Seek to demonstrate skills and knowledge in tools and equipment - Seek to demonstrate skills and knowledge in the use of wood and materials
+- Like designing and making products - Seek to demonstrate skills and knowledge in the use of tools and equipment - Seek to demonstrate skills and knowledge in the use of a variety of materials

-- Students learn to develop designs briefs that include considerations and constraints and undertake research relevant to the design brief. - Students will also learn how to implement a range of production processes using tools, equipment and machines safely.
+- Students learn to develop designs briefs that include considerations and constraints, and undertake research relevant to the design brief. - Students will also learn how to implement a range of production processes using tools, equipment and machine safely.

-- Use the design process to produce a model. - Use timber and other materials to construct a model - Assembling joints and products using gluing and clamping, nailing and screwing - Use soldering irons to build a circuit board - Create cutting list and production plans
+- Use the design process to produce a model. - Use a variety of materials to construct a model - Assembling different materials using a variety of methods - Use soldering irons to solder components required to create a circuit board - Create a materials list and production plans